shellei503/Getting-Started/README.md

 # Getting Started - Jupyter Markdown
- Tips and tricks using Markdown cells in Jupyter Notebook specific for IEE574.
+ Tips and tricks using Markdown cells in Jupyter Notebook